saud5150/AwaazPay/README.md

 Financial app which operates using Audio input from users, in addition to touch input.
 This app supports a complete touch-free experience for users with visual disabilities, or having a low literacy level.
 ### Supported use cases are:
-#### Registration, Login, & Sending money from one peer to another.
+#### Registration, Login, & Sending Money from One Peer to Another.

 ![Login Screen](/readmeImages/login_v2.JPG?raw=true "Login Screen")
 ![Registration Screen](/readmeImages/registrationPage_v1.JPG?raw=true "Registration Screen")